cryptechdev/wasm-deploy/README.md

 cargo install --path deployment
 ```

 Important Note: The generated deployment folder is a template only.
 You will have to modify BOTH deployment/src/contract.rs deployment/src/defaults.rs to match your project.
 The template will not work out of the box.
+The generated files should have the correct skeleton and plenty of comments to help you along.

 ## What To Expect